ethbak/azor-flashing/README.md

 # 🖥️ Where is the Code?
 This application was developed for sole use by Marquardt U.S. and is therefore not available for open source or public use as per my employment agreement.

+This README file simply serves to provide a detailed depiction of my contribution to the project during my time as a Software Engineer at Marquardt.

 # 👨‍💻 Contributors

 ### [Ethan Baker](https://www.ebaker.us) - Software Development, Hardware Development